 The Harrogate Festival Choral Course has been held in North Yorkshire since 2008.
-The first courses were held in and around Harrogate and York but, three years ago, HFCC moved to Ryedale.
+The early courses were held in and around Harrogate and York but, in 2012, HFCC moved to Ryedale.
 The course brings singers together from across the country and introduces many to this beautiful part of the world for the first time.
 It is little wonder that many delegates return year after year, both for the singing and the scenery.

-Lynn Hudson and Thom Meredith, Choral Directors, are delighted to return for their tenth course, in August 2017 (20th – 25th), to Ampleforth College which is located on the edge of the beautiful North York Moors National Park, four miles from Helmsley and twelve from Thirsk.
-The participants will form the Harrogate Festival Chorus to perform, Ola Gjeilo's Sunrise Mass and Benjamin Britten's The Company of Heaven in the Abbey Church of Ampleforth Abbey on Thursday 24th August.
+Lynn Hudson and Thom Meredith, Choral Directors, are delighted to return for their twelfth course, in August 2019 (Sunday 18th – Friday 23rd), to Ampleforth College which is located on the edge of the beautiful North York Moors National Park, four miles from Helmsley and twelve from Thirsk.
+The participants will form the Harrogate Festival Chorus to perform Rachmaninov's Bogoroditse Devo, Finzi’s Magnificat and Rossini’s Stabat Mater in the Abbey Church of Ampleforth Abbey on Thursday 22nd August.

 The course will provide a full range of choral and performing opportunities, including rehearsals (both as a full SATB choir and in chamber groups) and vocal master classes, as well as two main concerts.